Toronto Market Analysis

 The other statistic that gives us a good idea of how it feels to buy and sell in this month’s market is the sale to list price ratio.
 This is a percentage that tells us how close to the price the sellers wanted they actually received from buyers.
 If the sale to list price ratio is 100%, it means buyers paid exactly what the sellers were asking for the property.
 If it’s under 100%, then the buyers negotiated a discount and if it’s over 100%, then the sellers got even more than they were asking for as a sale price.

-In February, 2023, the average sale to list price ratio went up to 99.8%.
+In December, the average sale to list price ratio in the city decreased to 98.3%.

 How did it feel?